‘Credit repair’ scam threatened with shut-down and fined $150,000

 “Today we are taking action to shut down a company that deceived consumers into paying for credit repair services that did not live up to the company’s promises,” said CFPB Director Richard Cordray yesterday.
 “We remain committed to taking action against companies that mislead consumers into paying illegal fees with false promises.”

-The CFPB judgement is only a proposal, so it still needs to be approved by a federal judge before it can be implemented.
+The CFPB judgment is only a proposal, so it still needs to be approved by a federal judge before it can be implemented.
 But historically, CFPB judgments of this nature have gone through.
 According to a CFPB press release:

 “On June 27, 2017, the Bureau filed two related complaints against Commercial Credit Consultants, Prime Credit, IMC Capital, Blake Johnson, Eric Schlegel, Park View Law and Arthur Barens.
 Park View Law and Arthur Barens partnered with Prime Marketing Holdings from September 2014 to June 2015.
 Those two complaints alleged unlawful conduct very similar to the conduct alleged here.
 On the same day, the Bureau and those defendants filed proposed settlements to resolve those suits.
 Those settlements have both been approved.”